JavierLuna/flask-boilerplate/README.md

 ###Tests
 Y'all like tests too much to not cover them in my skeleton.

-Just kidding, I've only coded a couple of tests as examples because this is really a boilerplate, and tests means more code to remove after the bootstraping.
+Just kidding, I've only coded a couple of tests as examples because this is really a boilerplate, and tests means more code to remove after the bootstrapping.
 Test structure is kinda the same as the **api** one but easier to grasp so don't worry, you'll be fine.
 One thing that is cool about this tests is that they run on an in-memory sqlite database, so they are fast!
 And fast to run tests mean more people liking tests, so it is a win win situation for everyone!

-I've coded a little API test client cause I don't know anything better.
+I've coded a little API test client because I don't know anything better.
 Please, enlighten me!

 ###wsgi.py